openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 > \
 > *Is it limiting?* Yes. -1 WL.
 The target must meet certain conditions before the item can be used, so the attacker will often have to set these conditions up. \
 > \
-> **Final WL Modifier**: +6 \
+> **Final WL Modifier**: +6
 >
 > * * * * *
 >
+> **Helm of Goblin Bane** \
+> \
-> **Helm of Goblin Bane**: At the beginning of their turn, the wearer of this helm may take a free action to make a bane attack against all goblinoids within 100' who can see the helm.
+>  At the beginning of their turn, the wearer of this helm may take a free action to make a bane attack against all goblinoids within 100' who can see the helm.
 The item makes the following attack: Fear 5 versus Resolve.
 > \
 > *Is it common?* No. Unless the campaign takes place in a world overrun with goblins, a character will likely go entire sessions without being able to use this helm. \
 > \